google/osdfir-infrastructure/docs/troubleshooting.md

-kubectl get configmap                         # List all configmaps in the namespace kubectl get secrets                           # List all secrets in the namespace kubectl get hpa                               # List horizontal autoscaler kubectl get pvc                               # List all persistent volumes in the namespace kubectl get sc                                # List all storage classes kubectl get nodes                             # List all nodes in the cluster
+kubectl get configmap                         # List all configmaps in the namespace kubectl get secrets                           # List all secrets in the namespace kubectl get hpa                               # List horizontal autoscaler kubectl get pvc                               # List all persistent volume claims in the namespace kubectl get pv                                # List all persistent volumes in the namespace kubectl get sc                                # List all storage classes kubectl get nodes                             # List all nodes in the cluster